 Bowen’s Wharf Christmas Tree Lighting

-A true Newport, Rhode Island Christmas would not be complete without the yearly Bowen’s Wharf Christmas Tree Lighting.
+A true Newport Christmas would not be complete without the yearly Bowen’s Wharf Christmas Tree Lighting.

 In early December, gather around the enormous tree set up at the wharf and watch it light up as the Christmas season begins.

 Enjoy live music, refreshments from local restaurants, and a visit from Santa and Mrs. Claus!

 One of the most classic Newport Christmas activities is attending the Newport Nutcracker at Rosecliff Mansion (548 Bellevue Ave).

 Follow the main character throughout the mansion for the first act and then sit in the grand ballroom for the second act.